numbbo/coco/docs/coco-doc/source/index.rst

        [HAN2016ex]_ includes however a timing experiment which records the internal computational effort of the algorithm in CPU or wall clock time.

-.. [#] As opposed to a ranking of algorithm based on their solution quality
+.. [#] As opposed to a ranking of algorithms based on their solution quality
        achieved after a given budget.

 .. .. [#] Wikipedia__ gives a reasonable introduction to scale types.